jungmannlab/picasso/docs/render.rst

 Export localizations
 ^^^^^^^^^^^^^^^^^^^^
 Select export for various other programs.
 Note that some exporters only work for 3D files (with z coordinates).
+For additional file converters check out the convert folder at Picasso's GitHub page.

 Export as .csv for ThunderSTORM
 +++++++++++++++++++++++++++++++